ThomasBittner1/KangarooDocumentation/docs/tools/toolsPlaneCutter.md

 You can also use those planes to create Proxy Cut geometry:
 ![Alt text](../images/planeCutter_proxyCuts.jpg)

-When you've got the planes in the scene, just use the **GeoCut** tool:
+To create those - when you've got the planes in the scene, just use the **GeoCut** tool:
 ![Alt text](../images/planeCutter_proxyCutsTool.jpg)
-After that you may have to use the **Proxy** tool to create proper meshes from the geos the previous tool cut:
+After that use the **Proxy** tool to create proper meshes from the geos the previous tool cut:
 ![Alt text](../images/planeCutter_makeProxys.jpg)
 And export those using the **Export -> MayaImport** tool.

-But then setting those up in the rig is a python thing at this point.
+But then setting those up in the rig is a [python](../python/python1.md) thing at this point.
 But you can copy/paste this python script as a start:
 ``` python
 @builderTools.addToBuild(iOrder=4)